OpenNebula/docs/source/management_and_operations/backups/backup_jobs.rst

 Schedules
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-If you wish to modify the schedule of a backup job, you can utilize dedicated commands: ``onebackupjob sched-add``, ``sched-update``, and ``sched-delete``.
+If you wish to modify the schedule of a backup job, you can utilize dedicated commands: ``onebackupjob backup --schedule``, ``onebackupjob sched-update`` and ``onebackupjob sched-delete``.
 These commands allow you to add, update, and delete schedules respectively.

 To work with a specific schedule, provide its corresponding ID.
 You can use the ``onebackupjob show`` command to list the schedules associated with a backup job and their respective IDs.